iterative/dvc.org/static/docs/commands-reference/metrics/show.md

 - `-x`, `--xpath` - specify a path within a metric file to get a specific metric value.
 Should be used if metric file contains multiple numbers and you need to get a only one of them.
 Only single path is allowed.
-If multiple metric files exist in the project, the same parser and path will be applied to all of them.
-  If xpath for particular metric has been set using [`dvc metrics modify`](https://dvc.org/doc/commands-reference/metrics/modify#options) `xpath` passed in this option will owervrite it, only for current command run.
+If multiple metric files exist in the <abbr>project</abbr>, the same parser and path will be applied to all of them.
+If `xpath` for particular metric has been set using [`dvc metrics modify`](https://dvc.org/doc/commands-reference/metrics/modify#options) `xpath` passed in this option will owervrite it, only for current command run.
   It may fail to produce any results or parse files that are not in a